jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 ball.removeFromParent()
 ```

 >The first time that code runs, we force unwrap both nodes and remove the ball – so far so good.
-The second time that code runs (for the other half of the same collision), our problem strikes: we try to force unwrap something we already removed, and our game will crash.
+The second time that code runs (for the other half of the same collision), our problem strikes: **we try to force unwrap something we already removed**,_ and our game will crash_.

->
+Make sense as far as bugs go.

->To solve this, we’re going to rewrite the didBegin() method to be clearer and safer: we’ll use guard to ensure both bodyA and bodyB have nodes attached.
+>To solve this, we’re going to rewrite the `didBegin()` method to be clearer and safer: we’ll use guard to ensure both `bodyA` and `bodyB` have nodes attached.
 If either of them don’t then this is a ghost collision and we can bail out immediately.

 ```swift
 func didBegin(_ contact: SKPhysicsContact) {